A Preview of Smart Pointers

 delete[] data;

-}The key point here is: every line of code that might exit early (return, throw) is a potential leak point.
-In a function with a dozen exit points, you need to ensure resources are properly released before every single one.
-If you add a new return one day and forget to write delete, you have a leak again.
+}The key point is this: every line of code that might exit early (return, throw) is a potential leak point.
+In a function with a dozen exits, we must ensure resources are released correctly before every single exit.
+If we add a new return later and forget to write delete, we have a leak again.

-Double free causes the program to crash directly—two pointers point to the same block of memory, and each delete it once.
-The runtime usually reports double free or corruption, which is especially common in multi-developer projects.
+Double free causes the program to crash immediately—two pointers point to the same memory, and each calls delete once.
+The runtime usually reports double free or corruption, which is particularly common in collaborative projects.

-Dangling pointers occur when you continue to access memory through the original pointer after it has been delete.
-This type of bug is the most nasty: it might not surface at all during development (the contents of freshly delete memory are often not yet overwritten, so *p might coincidentally still read the original value).
-But once in production and running for a longer time, it causes random issues that are extremely painful to track down.
+Dangling pointers occur when we continue to access memory through the original pointer after delete.
+This bug is the most nasty: it might not show up at all during development (the content of the just-deleted memory is often not yet overwritten, so *p might still read the original value), but in production, after running for a long time, random issues will appear, making troubleshooting extremely painful.

-The root cause of all three problems is the same: resource acquisition and release are scattered across different parts of the code.
-The core idea to solve this is called RAII (Resource Acquisition Is Initialization)—acquire resources in the constructor, and release them in the destructor.
-C++ guarantees that when an object goes out of scope, its destructor will definitely be called, whether it exits normally or via an exception.
+The root of all three problems is the same: resource acquisition and release are scattered in different parts of the code.
+The core idea to solve this is called RAII (Resource Acquisition Is Initialization)—acquire resources in the constructor and release them in the destructor.
+C++ guarantees that the destructor will be called when the object leaves the scope, whether it exits normally or via an exception.
 This guarantee is provided by the stack unwinding mechanism.

-You can think of it as a key that automatically returns itself: take the key (acquire on construction), walk out of the room (leave the scope), and the key returns itself automatically (release on destruction).
+We can think of it as an automatically returning key: take the key (acquire on construction), leave the room (leave scope), and the key is automatically returned (release on destruction).

 #include <iostream>